Panagbenga Festival

 The Panagbenga Festival (/kne/; /ilo/), also called the Baguio Flower Festival, is a month-long annual flower occasion in Baguio, Philippines.
 The festival, held in February, was created as a tribute to the city's flowers and as a way to rise from devastation of the 1990 Luzon earthquake.
 The festival includes floats that are covered mostly with flowers.
-The festival also includes street dancing, presented by dancers clad in flower-inspired costumes, that is inspired by the Bendian, an Ibaloi dance of celebration that came from the Cordilleras.
+The festival also includes street dancing, presented by dancers in costumes such as bahag in male and floral for female, that is inspired by the Bendian, an Ibaloi dance of celebration that came from the Cordilleras.

 Etymology

 The term is of Kankanaey origin, meaning "season of blooming".

 History

 In 1995, lawyer Damaso E. Bangaoet, Jr. (1940–2014), then a managing director for Camp John Hay, proposed a flower festival to the board of directors of John Hay Poro Point Development Corporation.
 The City of Baguio was known for its flowers, but most of these actually come from nearby La Trinidad, the provincial capital of the province of Benguet.
 The festival was set in February to boost tourism as it was considered as a time of inactivity between the busy days of the Christmas season, Holy Week, and the summer season.

 The first edition of the festival, once known as the Baguio Flower Festival, was formally launched in February 1996.
 By the end of 1996, archivist and curator Ike Picpican suggested that the festival be renamed Panagbenga, a Kankanaey term that means "a season of blossoming, a time for flowering".
 Subsequent editions of the festival started bearing the new name by 1997.